Meta Learning of Interface Conditions for Multi-Domain Physics-Informed Neural Networks: Meta Learning of Interface Conditions

 \subsection{Multi-Arm Bandit for Entire Training}

-We first propose a multi-arm bandit (MAB) model~\citep{slivkins2019introduction} to select the interface conditions for the entire training procedure of multi-domain \pinns.
-The MAB is a classical reinforcement learning problem.
-Consider a gambler playing $q$ slot machines (\ie arms).
+We first propose a MAB model to select the interface conditions for the entire training procedure of multi-domain \pinns.
+In general, MAB considers a gambler playing $q$ slot machines (\ie arms).
 Pulling the lever of each machine will return a random reward from a machine-specific probabilistic distribution, which is unknown apriori.
 The gambler aims to maximize the total reward earned from a series of lever-pulls across the $q$ machines.
 For each play, the gambler needs to decide the tradeoff between exploiting the machine that has observed the largest expected payoff so far and exploring the payoffs of other machines.
 To determine PDE-specific interface conditions, we build a contextual MAB model.
-We consider the PDE parameters $\bbeta \in \Xcal$ as the state (context) of the system, all possible combinations of the interface conditions (\ie the power set of $\Scal$) as the arms, and the negative solution error as the reward.
-The problem space can be represented by a triplet $(\Xcal, \Pcal, r(\cdot, \cdot))$, where $\Xcal$ is the state space, $\Pcal$ is the action space (the power set of $\Scal$), and $r: \Xcal \times \Pcal \rightarrow \mathbb{R}$ is the reward function.
-We represent each action by a $q$-dimensional binary vector $\a$, where each element corresponds to a particular interface condition in $\Scal$.
+We consider the PDE parameters $\bbeta \in \Xcal$ as the context, all possible combinations of the interface conditions (\ie the power set of $\Scal$) as the arms, and the negative solution error as the reward.
+The problem space can be represented by a triplet $(\Xcal, \Pcal, f(\cdot, \cdot))$, where $\Xcal$ is the context space, $\Pcal$ is the action space (the power set of $\Scal$), and $f: \Xcal \times \Pcal \rightarrow \mathbb{R}$ is the reward function.
+We represent each action by an $s$-dimensional binary vector $\a$, where each element corresponds to a particular interface condition in $\Scal$.
 The $i$-th element $a_i = 1$ means the interface condition $i$ is selected in the action.

-To estimate the unknown reward function $r(\cdot, \cdot)$, we assign a Gaussian process (GP) prior,
+To estimate the unknown reward function $f(\cdot, \cdot)$, we assign a Gaussian process (GP) prior,

 where $\kappa(\cdot, \cdot)$ is a kernel (covariance) function.
 Considering the categorical nature of the action input, we design a product kernel,

 where $\kappa_1(\bbeta, \bbeta') = \exp(-\tau_1 \|\bbeta - \bbeta'\|^2)$ is the square exponential (SE) kernel for continuous PDE parameters, and